 Through automation, you can ease out many of the challenges for your human resources department.

-You can also consider leaving encashment for final processing if there is any.
+You can also take leave encashment into consideration for final processing if there is any.

 - You can build a custom online leave management system